the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-methods.md

 * Templates for documenting standard procedures
 * Laboratory inventories for managing and documenting samples, reagents and apparatus
 * Collaboration tools for sharing experimental information
-* Some ELNS will allow you to comply with standards and regulations because of their certification processes
+* Some ELNs will allow you to comply with standards and regulations because of their certification processes

 ELNs also have their **limitations**: